Modeling a lean organization

 Value streams and value stream mapping

-The architecture of Lean manufacturing for Dynamics AX is inspired by the five Lean principles that were formulated by Womack and Jones: Customer value, Value stream, flow, pull, and perfection.
+The architecture of Lean manufacturing is inspired by the five Lean principles that were formulated by Womack and Jones: Customer value, Value stream, flow, pull, and perfection.
 One approved method for implementing lean manufacturing solutions in the physical world of manufacturing is value stream mapping (VSM).
 This method was introduced by Rother and Shook in their publication “Learning to See” at the Lean Manufacturing Institute.

 Costing for lean manufacturing based on the production flow